nikita-skobov/monorepo-git-tools/README.md

 - splitting your private repository into subrepositories that only contain files/folders that you want to share publically
 - bidirectional sync between repositories via transient branches that are formatted to be rebased
-- checking updates of multiple subrepositories (TODO)
+- checking updates of multiple subrepositories
 - filtering out specific text/commits before sharing publically (TODO)

 ## Example